govau/design-system-site/content/components/page-alerts/warning.md

       </AUpageAlert>
 ---

-Warning page alerts can be used to notify the user of something which is time-sensitive and likely to be detrimental if not seen.
+Warning page alerts can be used to notify the user of something which is urgent and likely to be harmful if not seen.